A Combinatorial Interpretation for the coefficients in the Kronecker Product $s_{(n-p,p)}\ast s_{\lambda}$ (Multiplicities in the Kronecker Product $s_{(n-p,p)}\ast s_{\lambda}$): Applications of the Combinatorial Rule

 \subsection{The Kronecker Product of a two row shape and a hook shape}

-In this subsection we obtain formulas for the coefficients in the Kronecker product $s_{(n-p,p)}*s_{(n-s, 1^s)}$, where $n-s \geq 2p-1$.
+In this subsection we show how to use the combinatorial rule of Theorem~3.2 to obtain formulas for the coefficients in the Kronecker product $s_{(n-p,p)}*s_{(n-s, 1^s)}$, where $n-s \geq 2p-1$.
 The formulas obtained are equivalent to the results obtained by Remmel \cite{r1}.
-We include these formulas to illustrate the applicability of Theorem 3.2.
-0in We consider the case $p=1$ separately since this is the only case in which Kronecker tableaux with the box $(2, \a_1)$ labelled $1$ occur.
-Thus, we examine $s_{(n-1,1)}*s_{(n-s,1^s)}$.
+For this reason, we include only one example: the multiplicity of a hook in $s_{(n-p,p)}*s_{(n-s, 1^s)}$ in the case $p\geq 2$ and $n-s \geq 2p-1$.